library(bench)

 Why?

-- not all code can be parallelized,
+- Not all code can be parallelized.

-- parallelization is costly (overhead of parallelization and, if you use a supercomputer, waiting time to access an Alliance cluster or money spent on a commercial cloud),
+- Parallelization is costly (overhead of parallelization and, if you use a supercomputer, waiting time to access an Alliance cluster or money spent on a commercial cloud).

-- the optimization of the sequential code will also benefit the parallel code.
+- The optimization of the sequential code will also benefit the parallel code.

 In many cases, writing better code will save you more computing time than parallelization.